 Lung cancer can form anywhere in the lung tissue, but more than 90 percent of these cancers are thought to arise in the epithelial cells which line the airways.
 The most common forms of this cancer are:

 "One of the luckiest days of my life was when Dr. Nagourney agreed to meet with me.
 He explained the basis for his approach to treating cancer was to obtain a sample of the cancerous tissue and test a wide variety of chemo medicines against it.
 The chemo(s) that responded the best to eliminating the cancer were then to be used to battle it.".

 Currently, oncologists base their treatment strategy on standard chemotherapy protocols for specific types of cancer.
-For NSCLC patients, it is usually one of several platinum doublets that combine cisplatin or carboplatin with vinorelbine, paclitaxel, gemcitabine, Docetaxel or pemetrexed.
+While lung cancer patients with EGFr or ALK mutations may be eligible for newer targeted therapies, those without mutations will be treated with one of several platinum doublets that combine cisplatin or carboplatin with vinorelbine, paclitaxel, gemcitabine, Docetaxel or pemetrexed.
 While small cell patients most often receive cisplatin plus etoposide or cisplatin plus irinotecan.